Health Nutrients

 lemon herb tofu in baking dish

 Wondering about your zinc intake?
-One way to consume a decent amount of zinc in just one meal is to enjoy tofu (1.8 mg of zinc in every four ounces) on top of whole grains (1-2 mg of zinc per cooked cup) along with your favorite veggies.
-Sprinkle some nuts and seeds on top for some crunch, flavor, and an extra dose of zinc!
+One way to consume a decent amount of zinc in just one meal is to enjoy tofu (1.8 milligrams of zinc in every four ounces) on top of whole grains (one to two milligrams of zinc per cooked cup) along with your favorite veggies.
+Sprinkle nuts and seeds on top for some crunch, flavor, and an extra dose of zinc!

 3. Southwest Quinoa Salad